Ktiseos-Nyx/random_prompt_generator/README.md

 ## Usage

-1.  **Create a `prefixes.json` file:**  This file defines the available prefix types and their associated prefixes.
-Example:
+1.  **Edit the `prefixes.json` file:**  This file defines the available prefix types and their associated prefixes.
+We have an inclusive Example:

     ```json
     {